-ProHealth Care is directly addressing mental health and AODA needs as a part of community health needs assessment implementation planning.
+ProHealth Care Oconomowoc and Waukesha Memorial Hospitals are directly addressing mental health and AODA needs as a part of community health needs assessment implementation planning.
 Chronic diseases and physical activity issues are being addressed in part via our plans for the needs of the elderly.
-Additionally, ProHealth Rehabilitation Hospital of Wisconsin has identified chronic disease as a priority.
-A separate plan addressing this need has been developed.
+Additionally, the ProHealth Rehabilitation Hospital of Wisconsin has identified chronic disease as a priority.